fg-inet/vagrant-omnet-simulation/README.md

 # Estimating Video Streaming QoE in the 5G Architecture Using Machine Learning - Simulation Environment

-This is the simulation environment used in the paper:<br>
+This is the simulation environment used in the paper:

 Schwarzmann, S., Cassales Marquezan, C., Bosk, M., Liu, H., Trivisonno, R., & Zinner, T. (2019, October).
 Estimating Video Streaming QoE in the 5G Architecture Using Machine Learning.
 In <i>Proceedings of the 4th Internet-QoE Workshop on QoE-based Analysis and Management of Data Communication Networks</i> (pp. 7-12).
 ACM.

 ## Requirements